top of page

 We can organise trips with other canoe clubs and experienced or qualified leaders, enabling us to explore new waterways safely.

-Our club includes some trained or qualified members in paddle instruction and safety and rescue skills.
 We can help to organise training in paddling skills if you wish to progress.

 What WASC can't do